mayerrobert/jmurmel/murmel-langref.md

                                                     if c was a reader-error then both (typep c 'stream-error) and (typep c 'parse-error) are true

-The above is a subset of CLtL2, see "2.
-Data Types" https://www.cs.cmu.edu/Groups/AI/html/cltl/clm/node15.html
+The above is a subset of CLtL2's predefined data types, see "CLtL2 2.
+Data Types" https://www.cs.cmu.edu/Groups/AI/html/cltl/clm/node15.html, the condition hierarchy is a subset of CLtL2 predefined condition types, see "CLtL2 29.5.
+Predefined Condition Types" https://www.cs.cmu.edu/Groups/AI/html/cltl/clm/node346.html and "CLHS 9.1.1 Condition Types" http://clhs.lisp.se/Body/09_aa.htm

 Murmel treats symbols case-insensitive.
 Symbol names are of arbitrary length, however only the